Sausage-Stuffed Acorn Squash

 Sweet acorn squash with sausage stuffing is surprisingly quick when you use the microwave to do the heavy lifting.

-Little is cozier than an acorn squash stuffed with sausage.
+Few things are cozier than sausage-stuffed acorn squash.
 The sweet orange squash hugs the savory stuffing, studded with dried cranberries, spinach and soft breadcrumbs.
 This stuffed squash recipe is special because you can have it on the table in less than 30 minutes.
 That’s because while you saute the onion and spicy sausage, your squash is softening in the microwave in mere minutes.

 Fill the cooked squash with the aromatic stuffing, stash it back in the microwave for two to three minutes and dinner is ready.
 Serve this as an entree, maybe with a side of roasted Brussels sprouts with bacon.
 Or use it as a hearty side for roasted chicken or your holiday feast.